sdenier/Articles/testing_logging/testing_logging.md

 However, there may be good reasons to not discard all outputs while running your tests.
 Sometimes the stack trace is not enough and you want more data about the current run from, guess what, the log.

-> You might argue that your IDE formats test results for you, outside of any consideration for the log.
+> You might argue that your IDE formats test results for you, already filtering log noise.
 Yet there is still some cases where you want to look at the log produced by a test - debugging is one such case.

 The second reason is that you might have an error handler in your system: it could log the error then recover the bad case.
 With a null logger, the error would be swallowed and you will never get to see it in your test report.
-This can easily lead to lead to head scratching or debugging nightmare as you have a failing test without the most basic cue that something went wrong somewhere in your system.
+This can easily lead to head scratching or debugging nightmare as you have a failing test without the most basic cue that something went wrong somewhere in your system.

 ```
   try {